-- Set some " Schedule"(how frequent system should backup the database), "Dump Format = SQL dump(text)", "Compression = gzip"(or w/o compression), "Start Time" (suitable time of DB backup), "Generations" (the amount of backups you plan to store);
+- Set a " Schedule"(how frequent the system should backup the database), "Dump Format = SQL dump(text)", "Compression = gzip"(or w/o compression), "Start Time" (suitable time of DB backup), "Generations" (the amount of backups you plan to store)

-- Prepare the ftp server and provide to Sippy support team all needed information about it (ftp's IP, credentials and folder) and they will configure backup of database to your ftp server.
-Configuration of "Database Upload" to the FTP server should be done only once and then system will always upload new backups to your ftp server automatically;
+- Prepare the ftp server and provide the Sippy support team all information needed (ftp's IP, credentials and folder).
+The Sippy support team will configure database backup to your ftp server.
+Configuration of "Database Upload" to the FTP server should be done only once, after that the system will always upload new backups to your ftp server automatically

-- If server crashed and can't be recovered, you can install system from scratch with usage of Sippy ISO image (link to the latest image you can request from Sippy support);
+- If the server crashes and can't be recovered, you can install the system from scratch by using a Sippy ISO image

-- When installation is done, please contact to support for further activation of server and provide them a link to the backup file (that was uploaded to FTP beforehand) that support have to use for data recovery.
+- When the installation is done, contact support for further activation of the server and provide a link to the backup file (file that was uploaded to FTP beforehand).
+Support needs the backup file for data recovery.

 NOTE: due to the complexity of the procedure, only Sippy's support team can restore the backup.
 Sippy Software's support team knows Sippy's architecture and the appropriate services involved.